SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 }
 ```

 From the manage tab within the web console, towards the bottom, you will see "Other Management Tools", expand the "SEMP - REST API" section.
 From there, you can find the 4 pieces of information you need to execute the tool above.
-Copy/paste those details into the tool above along with the JSON structure and voila, you should have your 2 queues and subscriptions created.
 ![SEMPDETAILS](img/SEMPDETAILS.jpg)
+Copy/paste those details into the tool above along with the JSON structure and press the "Create Configuration" Button and voila, you should have your 2 queues and subscriptions created.
 **** When copying the details over, make sure not to copy over extra spaces like I did on my first 3 attempts :-) ****

 **** Of course, it would be a great idea to check the queues on the console and verify that you have 2 new queues SOREJECTED and SO_WF :-) ****

 ## Creating the Rest Delivery Point

 Next step to create the Rest Delivery Point and associated components.
 Navigate to the clients tab as shown on the left and then click the + Rest Delivery Point Button..
 The name of the RDP is “RDP1”.

 ![BPA Image 10](img/BPA-10.jpg)

 You will now create a Rest Consumer that will be the target for your Events.

 ![BPA Image 11](img/BPA-11.jpg)